preetsanjam/Web_Development/JavaScript/advanced-js/notes.md

     - **Form events**: These events are associated with user interactions with HTML forms and form elements.
 Examples: `submit`, `change`, `focus`, `blur`, `input`, `select` and `reset`.

         `submit` is fired on the `form` element.
 When we click on the 'Submit' button, the submit event is fired on the `form` element.
+- An event handler is a function that is executed when an event is trigerred.
 - When does the `load` event fire on `window` object?
 Once DOM nodes are created, and all assets (scripts, stylesheets, font files, images etc.) are fetched (and executed if necessary).

     **Explanation**: